jcs-instructor/mobtimer/backlog.md

 - [ ] Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: https://github.com/jcs-instructor/mobtimer-vscode/blob/main/backlog-vscode.md
 - [ ] Extract mobtimer-controller (refactor to share with both React mobtimer-frontend and mobtimer-vscode extension)
-      - [ ] Baby step: subfolder within mobtimer-frontend
+      - [x] Baby step: subfolder within mobtimer-frontend
+      - [x] Controller decoupling and refactoring
+      - [ ] App.tsx lines 45-88 - move to controller
       - [ ] New repo: mobtimer-controller

 - [ ] Improve look by moving Cancel button om same row as timer and removing word "Cancel"